mauris/samsui/readme.md

 - Implementation of Data Generators for use with attributes
   - Names (different locale)
   - Email addresses
-  - Addresses (from different countries) and Postal Codes
+  - Addresses and Postal Codes
   - <del>Age (based on age groups defined)</del>
   - <del>Gender (with Natural Birth Ratio)</del>
   - <del>Ip Address v4 and v6</del>